avwrgit123/Windows-Install-and-Uninstall-Software-Script/README.md

-The script Windows Install and Uninstall Software.bat use cmd The script WindowsInstallAndUninstallSoftware.ps1 use powershell run the script you choose as administrator
+The script Windows Install and Uninstall Software.bat use cmd The script WindowsInstallAndUninstallSoftware.ps1 use powershell

+download and run the script you choose as administrator